Welcome to Loch Lomond and the Trossachs…

 - Bag a mountain in miniature – described by many hill walkers as the perfect hill, Ben A’an is a ‘mountain in miniature’.
 Climbing it you’ll get all the practice in for future Munro bagging – the long slog up, the steep huffing and puffing bits, a wee bit of scrambling around on rocks – plus the amazing views over Loch Katrine – and you only have to climb 454m (1500ft) to do it.
 To climb Ben A’An, park at the Ben A’An Car Park.

-- Climb Beinn Dubh above the village of Luss – Climb up the slopes of Beinn Dubh (The Black Mountain) above the Luss to spot the islands of Inchlonaig, with its yew trees planted by Robert the Bruce, Inchconnachan, once home to many illicit whisky stills and Inchtavanach, the Monk’s Island, steeped in religious history.
+- Climb Beinn Dubh above the village of Luss – Climb up the slopes of Beinn Dubh (The Black Mountain) above the Luss to spot the islands of Inchlonaig, with its yew trees planted by Robert the Bruce, Inchconnachan, home to wallabies, and once home to many illicit whisky stills and Inchtavanach, the Monk’s Island, steeped in religious history.
 You don’t need to climb high up Beinn Dubh for the view, but if you have more time and energy the Glen Striddle Horseshoe is a fine walk.
 To climb Beinn Dubh walk, park at Luss Car Park.

 - Hike Conic hill for coos and sunset views – a popular Sunday stroll (with pretty much everyone) Conic Hill is one of Loch Lomond’s iconic viewpoints.
 The hill sits on the Highland Boundary Fault which marks the boundary between the lowlands and the mountainous highlands of Scotland.
 The climb will take you about an hour on part of the West Highland Way, past a herd of docile Highland Coos, for an incredible view back over the loch to Luss.
 To climb Conic Hill, park at Balmaha Car Park.